What is IT support?

 - Network Principles

-Both Level 3 Infrastructure Technician and Level 4 Network Engineer pathways are recognised for entry onto the BCS register of IT technicians confirming SFIA level 3 professional competence.
+Both Level 3 Information Communications Technician and Level 4 Network Engineer pathways are recognised for entry onto the BCS register of IT technicians confirming SFIA level 3 professional competence.
 Those completing these apprenticeships are eligible to apply for registration.

 Where apprenticeships can lead